ratichot-mnr/credit-risk-scoring-model/README.md

 Through this project, I gained a clearer understanding of how credit scoring works beyond just model building.
 It highlighted the importance of connecting data preparation, modeling, and practical business interpretation.

 #### This project was developed as part of a course, but I aimed to follow an approach similar to what is used in real-world credit risk modeling.

+## Notes

+This project was developed as part of my learning journey, where I followed along with tutorials and applied the concepts on my own.
+There may be some misunderstandings or areas that can be improved.

+I appreciate any feedback and will continue improving my skills.